ichiahuang/titanic-survival-prediction/README.md

 <img width="450" alt="Image" src="https://github.com/user-attachments/assets/b594c15f-ef00-4ef6-82cc-eb46a49911fa" />
 </p>

 For **Logisitic Regression**, the training and validation accuracy are close.
 This means the model is not overfitting, and this model learns in a stable way.
-But the accuracy is only 82%, so this model is not a very good model.
+However, with only 82% accuracy, this model is not very competitive for this task.

 <p align="center">
 <img width="450" alt="Image" src="https://github.com/user-attachments/assets/470cceb7-80a0-4d66-ad8b-9ed8838cc074" />